hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/realtime-gameplay/2-more-api-calls.md

 - if `battle.attackComplete` is `true`, it means the `Shooter`'s turn is over and it fires the `OnDefenderTurn()` event which triggers the `Defender`'s turn.
 It also sets the `Defender`'s time to `battle.timeTaken` + 5.
 - if `battle.gameComplete` is `true`, it means the `Defender`'s turn is over and the game is over.
 It deletes the battle, unsubscribes from the subscription and fires the `OnGameComplete()` event which triggers the game over screen.
-- it calls the `ProcessShots()` functon which shall be explained below.
+- it calls the `ProcessShots()` function which shall be explained below.

 #### void ProcessShots